GPLRC Logo

 • Trust process, follow process, stay out of the way

-• No analysis or advice
+• No analysis, advice, or coercion

 These elements were what encouraged me to take gestalt practice as my life path.
-With Dick gone, and others using the banner in various ways, I wanted a specific name that signaled these guidelines would remain central in the teaching and practice.
+With Dick gone, and others using the banner in various ways, I wanted a specific name that signaled that these guidelines would remain central in the teaching and practice.
 So, Gestalt Awareness Practice became the name of my work.

 Dick and I co-led gestalt practice workshops for more than a decade before he died.
-He never got around to writing a book— or even a paper.
+He never got around to writing a book—or even a paper.
 I transcribed what he taught and formulated it into charts and other documents that we used in our groups.
 After his death, I continued to articulate what he had taught and demonstrated, developing structures that hopefully communicate those same principles.

 Whatever I might claim as my own innovations are so deeply rooted in his way of being that it is difficult to say what is mine and what was his.
-In this archive, the documents I created while we worked together will appear in the Gestalt Practice room.
+In this archive, the documents I created while we worked together will appear in the gestalt practice room.
 The Gestalt Awareness Practice archive will contain what I generated with him and beyond.

-Explore The Archive
+Explore the Archive

 Loading…